BrunoSPerron/AsciiEngineTS/docs/engine/Assets.md

 The engine discovers its assets through a Vite glob passed to the `AsciiEngine` constructor.
 The glob must be eager and resolve to URLs

-NOTE: If not using vite it should be possible to replicate this blob.
+NOTE: If not using Vite it should be possible to replicate this blob.

 ```ts
 const assets: Record<string, string> = import.meta.glob('./assets/**/*', {